manuel-russello/ICp-banking-microservices/README.md

-# Title
+# Create and deploy a financial microservice to Linux on Z using IBM Cloud Private

 In this Code Pattern, you will build and deploy a banking microservice with IBM Cloud private running in the LinuxONE Community Cloud.
-[Explain briefly how things work].
-[Give acknowledgements to others if necessary]
+IBM Cloud Private is a private cloud platform for developing and running workloads locally.
+It is an integrated environment that enables you to design, develop, deploy and manage on-premises, containerized cloud applications behind a firewall.
+It includes the container orchestrator Kubernetes, a private image repository, a management console and monitoring frameworks.

 When you will complete this Code Pattern, you will understand how to:

-* Build a Docker image from an exisiting application.
+* Build a Docker image from an existing application.
 * Deploy a Docker image to IBM Cloud Private.
 * Deploy a Helm chart.
 * Use the catalog from IBM Cloud Private.